nlip-project/documents/working/Group_Plan.md

 For Approval as Formal Specification
 * Rough Consensus from all ECMA members participating in the TC
-* Agreement by the Chair and Vice Chair of the Technical Committee
+* Consensus Agreement by the officials of the Technical Committee